Pentagram: Early history

 A right-handed interlaced pentagram, popular with Wiccans and some other neo-pagans.
 The Flag of Morocco often bears the left-handed version.

 Flinders Petrie mentioned that the pentagram started to appear as a decoration on Predynastic Egyptian pottery at around "Sequence Date" 64 in his system, corresponding to the early Naqada III era.

 Abe no Seimei's pentagram mon represents the Wu Xing.

 Pentagram symbols from about 5,000 years ago were found in the Liangzhu culture of China.
 A pentagram appeared in a Chinese text on music theory from the Warring States period (c.
-475 – 221 BC) as a diagram of the mathematical relations between the five notes in a particular Chinese musical scale.
+475 – 221 BCE) as a diagram of the mathematical relations between the five notes in a particular Chinese musical scale.

 The pentagram was known to the ancient Greeks, with a depiction on a vase possibly dating back to the 7th century BCE.
-Pythagoreanism originated in the 6th century BCE and used the pentagram as a symbol of mutual recognition, of wellbeing, and to recognize good deeds and charity.
+Pythagoreanism originated in the 6th century BCE and used the pentagram as a symbol of mutual recognition, well-being, and good deeds and charity.

-From around 300–150 BCE the pentagram stood as the symbol of Jerusalem, marked by the 5 Hebrew letters ירשלם spelling its name.
+During 300–150 BCE, preceding the Hasmonean period, the pentagram was the symbol of the Judahite administration of Jerusalem, the seal of which was denoted with the Hebrew letters ירשלם (YRŠLM).
+In Modern Hebrew, Jerusalem is spelled יְרוּשָׁלַיִם (Yĕrûšālayim).

-In Serer religion and Serer cosmogony, the pentagram, called Yoonir (or "Yooniir" in Serer) is the symbol of the Universe amongst the Serer people.
-In Serer religion and Serer primordial time, the peak of the Star represents the Serer supreme deity and creator, Roog.
+In the Serer religion and the Serer creation myth, the pentagram, called Yooniir (also spelled Yoonir) in the Serer language, is the symbol of the Universe.
+The Serer religion posits that the peak of the five-pointed star represents the Serer creator deity, Roog.
 The other four points represent the cardinal points of the Universe.
-The crossing of the lines ("bottom left" and "top right" and "top left and bottom right") pinpoints the axis of the Universe, that all energies pass.
+The crossing of the lines ("bottom left" and "top right" and "top left and bottom right") pinpoints the axis of the Universe, through which all energies pass.
 The top point is "the point of departure and conclusion, the origin and the end".
-Yoonir also represents "good fortune and destiny" – in a Serer religious sense, and in an ethno-nationalistic sense – following centuries of their religious and ethnic persecution, it also represents the Serer people, an ethnoreligious group and nation –today, found in Senegal, Gambia, and Mauritania.
+Yoonir also represents "good fortune and destiny"—in a Serer religious sense, and in an ethno-nationalistic sense—following centuries of religious and ethnic persecution, it also represents the Serer people, an ethnoreligious group with members in Senegal, Gambia, and Mauritania.
 The Serer have a detailed pictorial representation of the Universe, representing the three worlds in Serer primordial time: the invisible world, the terrestrial world, and the nocturnal world.